BadPROGRMMR/BadPROGRMMR/README.md

 - 👋 Hi, I’m @BadPROGRMMR
-- interested in computer stuff so try to do something with it
+- interested in computer stuff
 - currently learning software development(web/iot) maybe use some AI(surely it will help)

 <!---